-5.1 I have concluded my investigation of Ms Blumberga’s complaint.
+5.1 I have concluded my investigation of Mr Barry's complaint.
 Based on all of the foregoing, I find, pursuant to Section 79(6) of the Acts, that the respondent has discriminated against the complainant regarding access to promotion.

 5.2 In accordance with Section 82 of the Act, I order the respondent:

-pay the complainant €20,000 in compensation for breaches of the Employment Equality Acts.
-The award is redress for the infringement of Ms Zastawna’s statutory rights and, therefore, not subject to income tax as per Section 192A of the Taxes Consolidation Act 1997 (as amended by Section 7 of the Finance Act 2004).
+(a) pay the complainant €20,000 in compensation for breaches of the Employment Equality Acts.
+The award is redress for the infringement of the complainant's statutory rights and, therefore, not subject to income tax as per Section 192A of the Taxes Consolidation Act 1997 (as amended by Section 7 of the Finance Act 2004).

 (b) I further order, as per Section 82(1)(e) of the Acts, that the respondent conduct a review of its policies and procedures in relation to its employment policies to ensure that they are in compliance with these Acts with particular reference to the age ground.
 Clearly the chairperson of an interview panel signing a declaration that the interview panel are familiar with their obligations is insufficient.
 All interviewers should also receive training on the Employment Equality Acts and an employer’s responsibility under same.
 A particular emphasis should be put on unconscious bias.